middlewares/utils/README.md

 $stream = Factory::createStream('Hello world');
 $uri = Factory::createUri('http://example.com');

-//By default, detect diactoros, guzzle and slim (in this priority), but you can change the order or add other classes Factory::setStrategy([
+// By default, detect diactoros, guzzle and slim (in this order of priority),
+// but you can change it and add other classes Factory::setStrategy([
     'MyApp\Psr17Factory'
     Middlewares\Utils\Factory\GuzzleFactory,